simplysara/dwp/README.md

 ## Debugging
 - Make sure **var** and **vendor** have read/write/execute permission (777) for everyone (composer can't install if vendor can't be written to)
 - Send any questions to Jim Furnier (jim@dreamworldpartners.com)
+- Windows is not recommended as it's a bit buggy and is not an environment we normally develop in.

 ## Running tests
 You can run tests with the following command: